jgranlun/jgranlun.github.io/README.md

 WebDriverException: Message: Can't load the profile.
 Possible firefox version mismatch.
 You must use GeckoDriver instead for Firefox 48+.
 Profile Dir: /tmp/tmp1snH2n If you specified a log_file in the FirefoxBinary constructor, check it for details.
 ```

-### To disable the checking of element visibility with Firefox / Geckodriver
+#### Firefox/Geckodriver: Disable the checking of element visibility

 If you try to use the SeleniumLibrary's 'Choose File' keyword to upload a file, you may get the following error:
 ```